PatricHolmvall/TFTSim/README.md

 ========

-TFTSim is a tool to simulate (classically) trajectories of fragments produced in a Ternary Fission process, based on their Coulomb interaction right after fissioning.
+TFTSim is a tool to simulate (classically) trajectories of fragments produced in a Binary or Ternary Fission process, based on their Coulomb interaction right after fissioning.
 TFTSim can be used to simulate a wide range of basic starting configurations with varying geometrical and intial kinetic energy, based on energy and total momentum conservation.
 The program uses a simple ode solver to